ToolmanP/Thoughtcrime/pages/CSE.md

 - Raft is a leader based consensus industry-ready algorithm for balancing both efficiency and correctness.
 - ### Leader Election
 - #### Invariant
 - Leader in one partition always has the latest log entries and has the highest term index.
-Term decides whether this leader is still up-to-date and the log entry term index has the final decision whether the
+Term decides whether this leader is still up-to-date and the log entry term index has the final say when the term is tied.
+- Only one leader can be elected in one partition at one time.
+- #### Practice
+- So in candidate mode, the leader must send its proposed term and its latest log entry metadata to the followers or other candidates.
+- If one of the follower or candidate or an old leader from other partition decides to vote, it should change its state to follower immediately.
+- If the RequestVoteRPC fails, the candidate becomes the follower immediately.
+- If the leader cannot collect enough votes (a simple majority), election should be reopened immediately.
 - ### Log Replication
+- #### Invariant
+- Only **commited** log can not be overwritten.
+- The commited log should be replicated to the majority of the partition.
+So the new elected leader should at least have all the up-to-date commited log (if not it will simply be rejected.)
+- #### Practice
+- Therefore, if one follower hasn't kept up with the leader, the leader should first replicate the missing or overwrite the missing entries for the follower to keep up with the leader.
+(That's why there's next index and last index for the candidate)